 March to May (warmest months) the temperatures are mildly warm ((Maximum 33 Degree Minimum 10 Degree)

 We have winter from December to February: During this time the weather is cold, and the sky is clear (Maximum 19 Degree Minimum -2 Degree)

 The rainy season and also summer starting from June 1o to August: (July/August has more rain) (Maximum 34 Degree Minimum 19 Degree)

 Tour Visiting Places: Godavari, Phulchowki, Shivapuri, Chitwan, Koshi Tappu

-Transportation: Good Condition Private Car/Van depends on group size for a tour with good driver, for long drive Tourist Bus/Flights are available.
+Transportation: Good Condition Private Car/Van depends on group size for a tour with a good driver.
+For long drive Tourist Bus/Flights are available.